Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Data culture – helping improve awareness and skills so everyone can make better use of data.

-Alongside this you will study for Level 5 Data Engineer Apprenticeship and advance your technical skills through curriculum delivered by the St James’s Place Technology and Data Academy.
+You will also advance your technical skills through a curriculum developed for our apprentices and delivered through our St James’s Place Technology and Data Academy.

-This is a permanent vacancy.
-Upon successful completion you will continue your career within the Chief Data Office.
+This is a permanent vacancy and so upon successful completion of the Apprenticeship Programme you will continue your career within our Chief Data Office (CDO).

 Key Responsibilities